tmk-tran/movie-sagas/README.md

 A practice project with focus on:
 ## React-Redux with Redux-Sagas ##

-This project had two separate parts to work on:
+This project had two separate parts that I worked on:

 1. Adding features to an existing Movie App with React-Redux and Redux-Sagas
 2. Practicing SQL